-Dr. James C. Stoffel, age 71, has served as a member of the Board since January 2007 and a lead independent director from July 2010 to February 2015.
+Dr. James C. Stoffel, age 72, has served as a member of the Board since January 2007 and a lead independent director from July 2010 to February 2015.
 Presently, Dr. Stoffel is on the Board of Directors of Harris Corporation, of which he has been a member since August 2003, and is also a member of its Corporate Governance Committee.
 Additionally, since 2006 he has served as General Partner of Trillium International, LLC, a private equity company, and is a senior advisor to other private equity companies.
+Since November 2017, Dr. Stoffel has served as a director and Chair of the Compensation Committee at PAR Technology Corporation, a provider of systems and service solutions for the hospitality industry.
 He also serves on the boards of the following privately held companies: Display Data, Omni-ID Ltd., Quintel Ltd., and Intrinsiq Ltd. Prior to his retirement, Dr. Stoffel was Senior Vice President, Chief Technical Officer and Director of Research and Development of Eastman Kodak Company ("Kodak").
 He held this position from 2000 to April 2005.
 He joined Kodak in 1997 as Vice President and Director, Electronic Imaging Products Research and Development, and became Director of Research and Engineering in 1998.
 Prior to joining Kodak, he was with Xerox Corporation ("Xerox"), where he began his career in 1972.
 His most recent position with Xerox was Vice President, Corporate Research and Technology.
 Dr. Stoffel serves on the Advisory Board for Research and Graduate Studies at the University of Notre Dame.